 The main street in the village of Heptonstall – the cobbled road is there because the residents wanted it to stay that way.

 Heptonstall is a truly life-shortening mile walk up a hill the likes of which shouldn’t be seen outside of Alpine skiing.
 It’s a very small village, consisting of a series of cobbled streets, a couple of pubs, and two churches in the same churchyard – one of the very few examples where this occurs.
 The old church was destroyed by the elements in the 19th century and only the walls remain – it is still considered consecrated ground however so could be used for valid al-fresco religious ceremonies.
+One of the people buried here is ‘King’ David Hartley, leader of the Cragg Vale Coiners, a tale told elsewhere.

 Inside the old ruined church in Heptonstall.